 Website Spoofing

-More broadly, website spoofing is the creation of a fake website that looks like a legitimate company’s website.
-The URL is just changed slightly like “amazon.com” could be changed to something like “arnazon.com.”
+Website spoofing refers to the creation of a fake website that looks like a legitimate company’s website.
+The URL is just changed slightly, like “amazon.com” being changed to something like “arnazon.com.”
 On a quick glance, the “r” and “n” together could look like an “m” and trick users into thinking they are on the real Amazon website.
 If a victim falls for the trick, they might put their login credentials into the wrong site, which the hacker promptly steals.

 Pharming